No. 2 Baylor holds off feisty Iowa State 76-65

 The Bears missed all six of their 3-point attempts in the first half Saturday and finished 4 of 19 (21.2%) from deep for the game.

+“Welcome to Big 12 play,” Baylor coach Scott Drew said.
+“That means you’re not going to shoot well every night and you’ve got to rebound and play defense.”

-Davion Mitchell helped Baylor maintain a 36-32 lead at the break, scoring 10 points and making three steals.
+Mitchell helped Baylor maintain a 36-32 lead at the break, scoring 10 points and making three steals, but he was limited after picking up his fourth foul with 8:54 left in the second.

-Butler and Macio Teague ended Baylor’s 3-point drought by converting from behind the arc on consecutive possessions early in the second half, helping the Bears build a 44-34 lead.
+Butler and Teague ended Baylor’s 3-point drought by converting from behind the arc on consecutive possessions early in the second half, helping the Bears build a 44-34 lead.

+“It’s a grind.
+I don’t know how else to put it,” Butler said of the Bears’ early struggles.
+“My 3 kind of came down and my guys found me.”

+Baylor coaches and players expressed mixed feelings about playing in a nearly empty Hilton Coliseum.
+The Cyclones’ home arena is usually packed but was limited to 1,318 fans because of COVID concerns.

 BIG PICTURE